britsja/Full-Stack-Frameworks-with-Django-Milestone-Project/README.md

 10. Bugs discovered during testing:
     10.1 The console was printing out a print statement from the checkout views which was removed 10.2 The checkout page gave an error when a rejected test card was used.
 Card error was also not displaying.
-Fixed at 9.8 above
+Corrected as above in checkout section.
     10.3 Debug mode was still enabled in the settings.py which was changed to False after testing the checkout page